Understanding Biblical Theology

 Examines and compares the five major schools of thought regarding biblical theology.

-Understanding Biblical Theology clarifies the catch-all term “biblical theology,” a movement that tries to remove the often-held dichotomy between biblical studies for the Church and as an academic pursuit.
+Understanding Biblical Theology provides an expert and clarifying look at the catch-all term “biblical theology,” a movement that tries to remove the often-held dichotomy between biblical studies for the Church and as an academic pursuit.

 - Biblical Theology as Historical Description (James Barr)

 - Biblical Theology as History of Redemption (D. A. Carson)

 - Biblical Theology as Worldview-Story (N. T. Wright)

 - Biblical Theology as Canonical Approach (Brevard Childs)

 - Biblical Theology as Theological Construction (Francis Watson).

 Readers will gain an appreciation for each of these approaches and understand how any student of the Bible can learn from them.